signalfx/gdi-specification/specification/semantic_conventions.md

 - label `thread.id` of type `int64` OPTIONALLY can be set to the thread identifier used by the runtime environment
 - label `thread.name` of type `string` OPTIONALLY can be set to the thread name used by the runtime environment
 - label `thread.os.id` of type `int64` OPTIONALLY can be set to the thread identifier used by the operating system
+- label `thread.stack.truncated` of type `string` and with value `true` MUST be set when this sample does not contain the full stack trace

 For each `allocation` sample:
 - value of type `int64` must be set to allocation size in bytes